 Some of the most popular programs for post-processing include Photoshop, Gimp, and Pixinsight.
 I tend to use Photoshop but they all can do a good job if you take the time to learn how to get the best from your images.

-In conclusion, long exposures are necessary for better astrophotography.
+In conclusion, long exposure night photography is necessary for better astrophotography.
 The length of your exposures will be limited by the stability of your mount and equipment.